Does HHMM provide a phone number in case of emergencies?

 We are relatively close to the equator, so there is a huge change in temperature.
 The days will be in the upper 70s and the nights will be in the low 60s.
-Sunglasses and sunscreen and hats are highly recommended when we will be outside during the day.
+Sunglasses, sunscreen and hats are highly recommended when outside during the day.

 Why is the spiritual aspect important?

 The core missionaries of each team are practicing Catholics.
 They foment the teamwork, we want to share the love of Jesus Christ with everyone we encounter.
 Our mission is to treat, educate, and evangelize, so in order to accomplish that we must pray and worship together.
 We attend the Holy Sacrifice of the Mass together.
 We follow the teachings of the Church, and we share our faith.